 THE HISTORY OF LOVE AND PASSION

 From rococo serenades, engagements and royal weddings… through the theatre troupe’s love triangles and prima donna scandals… all the way to the secret stories of the auditorium’s incognito boxes.
-A special guided tour of the court theatre, during which you can also learn the famous baroque fan-technique.
+This special guided tour of the court theatre also tells about homosexuality, sailors and prostitution, i the 18th century...
+We walk a lot, in many staircases, all around the theatre.

-Tours in English every hour, tours in French and in German daily in high season.
+Tours in French and in German daily in high season, tours in English daily every hour.

 Last tour starts at 13.30 before matinee performances.